|Obtain National Credentials CDM, CFPP 100% ONLINE|

 Graduation and National Exams

-The Dietary Manager Training Program consists of 13 credits of food and nutrition courses and 3 credits (150 hours) of practical experience.
+The Nutrition and Foodservice Professional Training Program (formerly known as Dietary Manager Training Program) consists of 12 credits of food and nutrition courses and 4 credits (150 hours) of practical experience.
 The entire program may be completed online in 3 semesters part-time.

 Computer course strongly recommended